 The Beagle is a small hardy hound dog with a sweet, gentle, and loving disposition.
 Beagles are always happy to see their human friends.
 They greet you with the same exuberance regardless of whether you’ve been gone for days or simply out to the mailbox.
 It’s heart rendering to see these loving pets get sick, but they do.
 It’s important that owners understand the symptoms of their common illnesses and how to respond to them.

-Beagle Health Issues and Tips
+Beagle Health Issues

 Most beagles, when properly fed and cared for will live out their expected 12 to 15 years in good health, but, as with all living creatures, they are susceptible to disease, parasites, and accidents that can threaten their health and longevity.
 One disease, recognized and experienced by humans, is epilepsy.
 The symptoms of seizures are easy to recognize, but specific diagnosis is difficult because the symptoms are normally gone when the dog is with the veterinarian.
 Treatment usually consists of the life-long administration of Phenobarbital, an anticonvulsant.
 Unless the seizures are very long or frequent, your dog’s brain should not be affected.